milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy/partners.md

 We collect the following personal information about you when you sign up as a Shopify partner or affiliate, or when you otherwise provide us with this information.
 We process your personal data in order to perform our contract with you or because it is in our legitimate interests to maintain our business relationship, prevent risk and fraud, provide effective services to you, improve our products and services, and to be responsive to you.
 In some cases, we only process your personal information with your consent.

-What we collect	How we use it
+WHAT WE COLLECT	HOW WE USE IT
 Information you provide about yourself and your business, like your name, company name, address, email address, and phone number.
 To provide you with the use of our platform and other related services (e.g., to confirm your identity, to contact you about issues with the platform, to invoice you)
 To advertise and market products or features to you
 To comply with legal requirements

 Payment information you provide, such as your credit or debit card number or your bank account number.
 To process payments from you, or to remit payments to you

 Information about how you access Shopify websites, your account, and our platform, including information about the device and browser you use, your network connection, your IP address, communication with Merchants, and details about how you browse our websites and platform.
 We collect some of this information by using “cookies” or other similar technologies directly from your device.
 For more information about how we use these technologies, see our Cookie Policy.
 To provide you use of, and to improve, our platform and other related services (e.g., identifying ways to make our platform easier to use or navigate)
 To personalize the platform for you (e.g., by showing you apps in our app store that we believe may be useful to you) To advertise and market products or features to you

 Copies you provide of government-issued identification you provide us.
 If we need to verify your identity (e.g., to protect you against identity theft or fraud) To verify that we are speaking with you if you contact us To comply with legal requirements